OlivierLD/raspberry-coffee/Serial.IO/README.md

 To proceed:
 - Upload the sketch `ArduinoSerialEvent.ino` on the Arduino Uno
 - Connect the USB cable, between the Arduino and the Raspberry PI
-- Make sure the Serial port names match in the `ArduinoEchoClient.java`.
+- Make sure the Serial port names match in the `ArduinoEchoClient.java` (or use the System variable named `serial.port`)

 The example send several sentences to the Arduino, the Arduino sends the sentences back to the Raspberry PI, in reverse order.
 A string like 'arduino' will be sent back as 'oniudra'.
+The example is reversing the sentences of a `Lorem ipsum` paragraph (look in the code for details).

 ```
 $ ../gradlew runArduinoSample
 -> /dev/ttyUSB0
 -> /dev/ttyAMA0
+-> /dev/ttyACM0

 Arduino connected: true
 IO Streams initialized